SitcomReality/nomad-dawn/vehicle-interior-plan.md

     *   Modify `show`/`hide` to potentially instantiate/destroy or show/hide the `VehicleBuildingRenderer` and `VehicleBuildingManager`.
     *   Connect UI elements (tool selection buttons) to the `VehicleBuildingManager`.
     *   Change the `playerState` to 'Building' when this UI is opened.
+    *   Ensure the `vehicle-preview-canvas` element exists and pass its ID to `VehicleBuildingRenderer`.
 4.  **`Game.js` (TODO):**
     *   Handle the 'Building' `playerState` in the `update` and `render` loops (prevent player movement, potentially call `vehicleBuildingManager.update`).
     *   Ensure 'E'/'Esc' interactions correctly exit the 'Building' state.